jlucking2023/github.io/README.md

 ```

 - implieddecimal : Convert specified numeric field (usually Float or Double) fields to Decimal (fixed precision) type with implied decimal point support (i.e. last 2 digits are to the right of decimal)
+...handles currency fields with no decimal point and implied decimal values as the last two characters, which is what the Sedgwick file uses.
 ```
   "implieddecimal": [
         {